surprise me

 Generative Art

-Generative art forces me to create something deliberately useless — which is quite ambitious for me.
-I live art as an act of research… maybe of elegance, or surprise, or happiness.
-I particularly like meaningless art: it does not convey any message, it is just a way to look inside myself.
-Have a look at the generative artworks at page /projects.
+Generative art challenges me to create something deliberately useless — a uniquely ambitious endeavor for me.
+I experience art as an act of research... one of elegance, surprise, and happiness.
+I particularly value meaningless art: it conveys no message, yet offers a window into my inner self.
+View my generative artworks on the /projects page.

 Featured image.
 Featured image.
 Featured image.
 Featured image.
 In-vitro generative artwork In-vitro generative artwork In-vitro generative artwork In-vitro generative artwork Featured image.
 Featured image.
 Featured image.
 Featured image.